plone/Products.CMFPlone/README.rst

 Plone is a ready-to-run content management system, offering a complete set of features needed by a wide variety of organizations.

-Plone is secure by architecture and offers fine grained permission control over content and actions.
+Security is built into Plone's architecture from the ground up.
+Plone offers fine grained permission control over content and actions.

 Plone is easy to set up, extremely flexible, and provides you with a system for managing web content that is ideal for project groups, communities, web sites, extranets and intranets.

 - *Plone is easy to install.*
-  You can install Plone with a a click and run installer, and have a content management system running on your computer in just a few minutes.
+  You can install Plone with a a click-and-run installer, and have a content management system running on your computer in just a few minutes.

 - *Plone is easy to use.*
   The Plone Team includes usability experts who have made Plone easy and attractive for content managers to add, update, and maintain content.